Medical training: drop-out rate at more than 30 per cent after graduation

 Report: Medical Training (in German)

 From November 2019 to September 2020, with a temporary suspension, the ACA carried out an audit on the medical training based on a request by the National Council.
-The audit was performed at the Federal Ministry of Health, the Federal Ministry for Economic Affairs, the medical universities of Graz and Vienna and the Austrian Medical Chamber.
+The audit was performed at the Federal Ministry of Health, the Federal Ministry of Education, Science and Research, the medical universities of Graz and Vienna and the Austrian Medical Chamber.
 The aim was to assess the legal, organizational, financial and staff-related measures in medical training and to evaluate the relating costs and implications.
 In accordance with the National Council’s decision, the focus was on the studies of human medicine and postgraduate medical training as well as on the independent general medical license – especially in the areas of general medicine, psychiatry (children, adolescents and adults) and paediatrics and adolescent medicine.
 The audited period essentially spanned the years from 2009 through 2019.